-Here’s your indoor growing guide for 2020!
-Everything you need to know to grow healthy, strong seedlings for your kitchen garden from seed to transplant!
+Here’s your indoor growing guide for 2021!
+Everything you need to know to start seeds indoors.
+Use this resource to grow healthy, strong seedlings for your kitchen garden from seed to transplant!

 After successfully growing for market for nearly a decade, I’ve scaled back to kitchen gardening for our homestead here in Harpers Ferry, WV.
 There’s a lot of know-how gained in that much time growing food for others with a 4-season garden.
 This year, it’s all being recorded in growing guides to help others plan and grow their gardens from seed to harvest and pantry!